KHardik1698/ReactUserLoginSignup/README.md

 > # Pages:

 The Pages Folder contains all the Pages Components to be served for any given URL Route.\
-It contains Blog Tile Page Component, Blog Page Component & Not Found Component.\
+It contains Index Page Component, Login Page Component, Signup Page Component & Not Found Component.\
+It also contains Home Page Component but it is not accessible via URL, but it is accessed once the User is Logged In.\
+The Index Page & Home Page Component contains the Component which will have some informative Text in it.\
+It contains Header Component & Footer Component.\
-The Blog Tile Page Component contains the Component which will have the Blog Tiles in it.\
+The Login Page Component contains the Component which will have the Login Form in it.\
-It contains Loading Component, Header Component, Footer Component, Tiles Markup Component & Not Found Component.\
+It contains Loading Component, Header Component, Footer Component & Home Page Component.\
+It renders the Home Page Component once the User is Logged in.\
-The Blog Page Component contains the Component which will have the Blog Page in it.\
+The Signup Page Component contains the Component which will have the Signup Form in it.\
-This component will be used for every Blog Tile clicked as well as every Related Link clicked.\
-It contains Loading Component, Header Component, Footer Component, Blog Markup Component & Not Found Component.\
+It contains Loading Component, Header Component & Footer Component.\
-The Not Found Component contains a 404 Page Not Found Image as well as a Button to go back to the Blog Tiles Page.
+The Not Found Component contains a 404 Page Not Found Image as well as a Button to go back to the Index Page.

 > # Routers: